This topic provides basic information about selecting, copying, pasting, and deleting components in the layout area.

 Right-click and drag the component to the desired location.
 The position of the cursor when you drop the components determines the parent of all the selected components.
 Look for the highlight as described in Add a Component to a Panel or Button Group.

-Note Changing front-to-back positioning of components also changes their tab order.
-See Set Tab Order in a GUIDE GUI for more information.
+Note Changing front-to-back positioning of components might change their tabbing behavior.
+See Customize Tabbing Behavior in a GUIDE GUI for more information.